serafm/SeraFM/README.md

 ##### About Me

-+ I love data
++ I have a strong interest in Data Analysis and Machine Learning.
 + Humor: enjoy making people laugh.
-Laughter is the best medicine and can make any situation better (but it can't fix bugs).